-Using equal parts science, technique, and inspiration, Patricia Jahla discusses the process and methods to build her breathtaking sculptures.
+Using equal parts science, technique, and inspiration, Patricia Jahla discusses the process and methods to build her sensuous forms.

 Making the Clay

 Having used two kinds of clay in recent years, I’ve returned to digging and refining my own native porcelain from the Laramie Formation, late Cretaceous period, on the front range near our former home in Monument.
 While both the native porcelain and the commercially produced clay I had compounded to match it in color are white, very smooth-grained and remain white when fired, the native porcelain I dig myself has better plasticity that forms easily without cracking, superior wall strength, and excellent re-wetting characteristics, all crucial to hand-building artists.

 Digging my own clay, while laborious, is another connection with the earth that provides my materials – and you just can’t beat the plasticity of clay that has aged in place for roughly 66 million years!
 After digging about 500 pounds of dry clay, three times per year, I soak the dry batch of clay in water; stir vigorously with a paint mixer; and strain out most of the silica sand, rocks, and all undesirable debris using a hand-cranked sieve.
 The resulting slurry resembles super-smooth, thick vanilla pudding.
 It is spread out on plaster batts to dry, and when workable, it is kneaded, de-aired, and stored in uniform blocks of about 20lbs. each in heavy plastic bags.
 About 40% of the original weight is waste sand, larger rock chunks, twigs, etc. So – a LOT of work.
 Is it worth it?
 I think the results speak for themselves.

 Forming the Base